DUNE-DAQ/restcmd/README.md

 ## restcmd - HTTP REST backend based cmdlib CommandFacility

 ### Dependencies
-Until further notice, the Pistache library is needed to build and run this plugin.
+The Pistache library is needed to build and run this plugin.
+At the moment, it's located under products_dev.
 The dependency is available under devevlopment products.

+    export PRODUCTS=/cvmfs/dune.opensciencegrid.org/dunedaq/DUNE/products_dev:$PRODUCTS

 After sourcing the setup script, also run this:

     setup pistache v2020_10_07 -q e19:prof